-Christmas is a wonderful time of hope and joy reflecting on Christ's birth and salvation coming into the world.
-We even sing "Joy to the World," yet I can’t help but wonder about, Mary, His mother.
-We read and know of her story in Luke 1.
+Christmas is a wonderful time of hope and joy, reflecting on Christ’s birth and salvation coming into the world.
+We even sing “Joy to the World”…yet I can’t help but wonder about Mary, His mother.
+We read her story in Luke 1.

 She was a young girl of probably no more than 15 or 16 years at most, engaged to Joseph, used to bring forth Jesus, Son of the Highest, because she was highly favored and blessed among women.

 I can’t help but think how difficult it must have been for her.
 Normally, the anticipation and birth of a baby is usually a time of joy and happiness.
 Would it be possible for her to know joy and embrace His birth knowing that His conception would call her into question?

 How easy it would have been for her to say, “Wait, not me!
 This will be hard.
 Do you know what you are asking me to do?
 Isn’t there someone more ‘favored’?”

 Instead, she surrenders and trusts in God’s will and plan, answering the angel Gabriel in verse 38, “Behold the handmaid of the Lord; be it unto me according to thy word.”

 So, she travels to visit her cousin, Elizabeth, after the angel Gabriel tells her that she, too, will have a child.
 Their meeting in verses 42-44 tells how Elizabeth greeted her saying, “Blessed art thou among women, and blessed is the fruit of thy womb.
 And whence is this to me that the mother of my Lord should come to me?
 For, lo, as soon as the voice of thy salutation sounded in mine ears, the babe leaped in my womb for joy.”